 The State of Remote Learning

-According to a new report by the National Foundation for Educational Research (NFER), 60% of pupils are in regular contact with their teachers, with 40% not having returned their last piece of work.
-There are a number of worries about the state of remote learning in the country, with many pupils not engaging with the work set for them.
+After the first national lockdown, a report by the National Foundation for Educational Research (NFER) found that 60% of pupils were in regular contact with their teachers, with 40% not having returned their last piece of work.
+There are a number of worries about remote learning in the country, with many pupils not engaging with the work set for them.

 For example, the report found: